Old indoor family and party games to play today

 Rewards for the games

-There were no tangible rewards for her games.
+There were no tangible rewards for winning a game.
 The reward was simply winning, plus a lot of laughing, so that we all felt better for having played.
 This was in the 1940s and 50s when, even if there had been spare money, there was little enough to buy due to the shortages in and after the Second World War.
 These games could well be played at today's parties: children and adults would all laugh a lot and feel that they had enjoyed themselves without the expense of buying in entertainers, organising party bags or any of the other trappings of the affluent society.

 Who the games are suitable for